MisganaGetachew/BeGena-Player/README.md

 # BeGena-Player

-####    Music Player Application

-Introduction:
-Welcome to the BeGena-Player Application!
-it's a desktop Music player app named after the Amharic Music creating tool (በገና) read as "BeGena".
+BeGena Player is  a desktop Music player app named after the Amharic Music creating tool (በገና) read as "BeGena".
 This application offers a delightful and easy-to-use platform for playing, pausing,  and replaying your favorite songs.
 With a user-friendly interface, you can also add new songs to your playlist, search for specific tracks, and adjust the playback progress using sliders.